bbatsov/batsov.com/_posts/2011-11-12-emacs-tip-number-2-open-file-in-external-program.markdown

                     buffer-file-name))))
 ```

-On OSX it would use the `open` program to decide which program to open
+On OS X it would use the `open` program to decide which program to open
 the file with, otherwise you'd be prompted to enter the name of the
 program in the minibuffer.